The agent used for perfusion imaging is Tc-99m

 mCi, most commonly inhaled, but can be administered in saline IV.

-the trachea and airways which receive about 100 mrad/mCi/liter/min
+The critical organ is the trachea and airways which receive about

-trachea is approximately 28 mrad from inhalation and 11 mrad
+28 mrad from inhalation and 11 mrad following IV injection [R]).
+Less than 15% of the dose

-as downscatter from the Tc-99m would severely degrade image
+from the Tc-99m would severely degrade image quality.
+Some centers

-the Xenon exam after the perfusion study by administering a very
+perform the Xenon exam after the perfusion study by administering

-on the Xenon-133 gamma energy is also applied to reduce the
+Xenon-133 gamma energy is also applied to reduce the contribution

-Images can then be obtained in the projection which best
+from scatter.
+Images can then be obtained in the projection which

 Computer subtraction techniques have been developed to correct